yam-ai/yamflow-doc/index.rst

 Introduction
 ============

-YamFlow proposes a reference workflow for machine learning (ML).
+YamFlow proposes a reference workflow for the machine learning (ML) development lifecyle.
-This reference workflow is aimed to provide a canonical taxonomy for practitioners to understand and communicate the activity and data flows typically involved in a ML process.
-In addition, YamFlow also serves as the baseline for `YAM AI Machinery <https://www.yam.ai>`_ to architect a programming framework for coding interoperable and composable ML tasks.
+This reference workflow is aimed to provide a canonical taxonomy for practitioners to understand and communicate the activity sequences and the data flows typically involved in a ML process.
+In addition, YamFlow also serves as the baseline for `YAM AI Machinery <https://www.yam.ai>`_ to design ML programming frameworks for developing interoperable and composable ML tasks.

 YamFlow Overview
 ================